jscasallas/wiimote-head-tracker-gui/README.txt

 The process for Windows is very similar (cmake-gui will probably be more comfortable than command line, and you'll get Visual Studio solution files to build instead of makefiles).
 (Plus, there's binaries for Windows, so building isn't as common.)
+On Mac, you can get dependencies installed using the unofficial homebrew formulae from http://github.com/jscasallas/homebrew

 - CMake 2.6 or newer (the latest version is recommended), to generate build files for VRPN and this app

 - These dependencies can be built automatically by the build system:

-  - VRPN with Ryan's Tracker_WiimoteHead device (19 May 2010 or newer):
+  - VRPN with vrpn_Mainloop*.h (29 Aug 2011 or newer, probably in next major release 2.80?)
-  VRPN 07.27 might be compatible, VRPN 07.28 will likely be compatible, or go to http://www.github.com/rpavlik/vrpn (Public domain + BSL 1.0)

   - WiiUse - needed for VRPN (GPL3)

-  - FLTK 1.1.x and FLUID UI designer/compiler (LGPL2 with exceptions)

-  - Fl_Native_File_Chooser (source included with this package) (LGPL2 with
-  exceptions)
+  - Qt 4

+  - QVRPN: Qt VRPN wrappers

 License (for tracking module and GUI source)
 --------------------------------------------
-Copyright Iowa State University 2009-2010
+Copyright Iowa State University 2009-2011
 Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)